ottiram/WOMBAT/README.md

 </pre>

 <p>
-In order to process raw input, WOMBAT supports the integration of arbitray python code right into the word embedding database.
-If WOMBAT is then accessed with the attribute raw=True, this code is automatically executed in the background.
+In order to process raw input, WOMBAT supports the integration of arbitrary python code right into the word embedding database.
+Then, if WOMBAT is accessed with the attribute raw=True, this code is automatically executed in the background.
+Appropriate preprocessing code must conform to the following stub.
 </p>